- Where can I get a copy of the FAFSA?

-- I probably don’t qualify for aid.
+- I probably won’t qualify for aid.
 Should I apply anyway?

 Yes.
 Many families mistakenly think they don’t qualify for aid and prevent themselves from receiving financial aid by failing to apply for it.
 In addition, there are a few sources of aid such as unsubsidized Stafford and PLUS loans that are available regardless of need.
+In addition, some scholarships require a FAFSA application.
 The FAFSA form is free.
 There is no good excuse for not applying.

 - Do I need to be admitted before I can apply for financial aid at a particular university?

-No. You can apply for financial aid any time after January 1.
-To actually receive funds,however, you must be admitted and enrolled at the university.
+No. You can apply for financial aid any time after October 1.
+However, to receive the actual funds, you must be admitted and enrolled at a college/university.